nadios/link-sharing/README.md

 1. We should pay more attention to app security, possibly we should transfer it onto HTTPS, which could be done once it is transferred from django test server
 2. Also we should limit the file types that user could store, the system could be less vulnarable if we forbid uploading `javascript` files which could basically be executed and the user info could be stolen
 3. We should add user membership functionality.
 So user could be able to register and manage the uploaded files
+4. Allow user to upload multiple files at once and show the progress bar of file uploading